The reborn USFL is entering its second season, and this year, the Michigan Panthers will be playing at Ford Field.

 Teams will be playing a 10-week regular-season schedule followed by the postseason.
 For the inaugural season, all games are being held in Birmingham, AL, while the postseason will shift over to Canton, OH.

-Who did the Panthers take in the first USFL Draft?
+Who did the Panthers take in the 2023 USFL Draft?

 As a new league, USFL teams were stocked with players at the first USFL Draft in 2022.
 There were 35 rounds with 280 players selected in total over two days.
 The draft was set up with fairness in mind as each of the rounds was designated for specific position groups.

 In February 2023, the draft was smaller, comprising 10 rounds.
 Here’s a look at the players drafted to the Michigan Panthers this year.

 - QB Tanner Morgan, Minnesota

 - OL DJ Scaife Jr., Miami

 - OT Chim Okorafor, Benedictine